Babylonia: Empire of Hammurabi

 One of Hammurabi's most important and lasting works was the compilation of the Babylonian law code, which improved the much earlier codes of Sumer, Akkad and Assyria.
 This was made by order of Hammurabi after the expulsion of the Elamites and the settlement of his kingdom.
 In 1901, a copy of the Code of Hammurabi was discovered on a stele by Jacques de Morgan and Jean-Vincent Scheil at Susa in Elam, where it had later been taken as plunder.
 That copy is now in the Louvre.

 From before 3000 BC until the reign of Hammurabi, the major cultural and religious center of southern Mesopotamia had been the ancient city of Nippur, where the god Enlil was supreme.
 Hammurabi transferred this dominance to Babylon, making Marduk supreme in the pantheon of southern Mesopotamia (with the god Ashur, and to some degree Ishtar, remaining the long-dominant deity in northern Mesopotamian Assyria).
-The city of Babylon became known as a "holy city" where any legitimate ruler of southern Mesopotamia had to be crowned.
-Hammurabi turned what had previously been a minor administrative town into a large, powerful and influential city, extended its rule over the entirety of southern Mesopotamia, and erected a number of impressive buildings.
+The city of Babylon became known as a "holy city" where any legitimate ruler of southern Mesopotamia had to be crowned, and the city was also revered by Assyria for these religious reasons.
+Hammurabi turned what had previously been a minor administrative town into a large, powerful and influential city, extended its rule over the entirety of southern Mesopotamia, and erected a number of buildings.

 The Amorite-ruled Babylonians, like their predecessor states, engaged in regular trade with the Amorite and Canaanite city-states to the west, with Babylonian officials or troops sometimes passing to the Levant and Canaan, and Amorite merchants operating freely throughout Mesopotamia.
 The Babylonian monarchy's western connections remained strong for quite some time.
 Ammi-Ditana, great-grandson of Hammurabi, still titled himself "king of the land of the Amorites".
 Ammi-Ditana's father and son also bore Amorite names: Abi-Eshuh and Ammi-Saduqa.